School Counselor Salary and Career Outlook

 School Counselor Career Outlook

-According to the Bureau of Labor Statistics, job outlook for school counselors includes an expected 8% growth in the employment of counselors over the 10-year span from 2018–2028.
-This is 3% higher than the projected growth rate of all U.S. careers.
-As the number of student enrollment continues to rise, the demand for school counselors will continue to increase.
+According to the Bureau of Labor Statistics, job outlook for school counselors includes an expected 4% growth in the employment of counselors over the 10-year span from 2024–2034.
+This is about the same as the average projected growth rate of all U.S. careers.
+As student enrollments rise, demand for school counselors will increase.

 10 Top-Paying Cities for School Counselors